openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

   Before the class or interface `C` is loaded, the type `S` is loaded in its unspecialized form, temporarily ignoring the linkage constant.
-  After `C` is loaded, when it is prepared, the species `S` is then resolved, using the linkage parameter resolved from `C`'s constant pool.
+  After `C` is loaded, when it is prepared, the species `S` is then resolved, using the linkage selector resolved from `C`'s constant pool.

   - The super reference `S` is parametric not invariant.
 In this case `C` must also be parametric, and `S` must be a `CONSTANT_SpecializationLinkage`